7targets/7targets-docs/_posts/2021-08-01-what-is-the-difference-between-continue-followup-and-restart-followup.md

 The processed state is a state where all the follow-up message has been sent to the lead.

-Continous follow-up is used to send another follow-up message to leads at processed state.
+Continue follow-up is used to send another follow-up message to leads at processed state.

 To add a new follow-up message-